 Despite my passion for research, I made the choice to leave research work because I needed more human contact.

 I came into teaching science by accident.
 I was planning to go into research.
 My goals was to obtain a teaching position in a university and direct a research laboratory.
-As for what I do as a high school science teacher, I don't need to describe it because it is well known.
-However, I would just like to say that I try to develop the most complete experimental approach possible.
+As for what I do as a high school science teacher, I think most students would be aware from seeing what their teachers do.
+I try to develop the most complete experimental approach possible.
 I like to use a problem-solving approach with my students.
 My goal is to help develop critical minds in my students.
 To do this, I also use a structured and valid media research approach which is an essential skill in the 21st century.

 - Brought People Together